When is the application deadline?

 When is the campus visit? will domestic applicants be invited to campus?

-PMB holds a campus visit for domestic applicants in February/early March by invitation only.
+PMB holds a campus visit for domestic applicants in late February/early March by invitation only.
 You will be notified via email if you are invited to attend.

-The Admissions Committee will arrange Skype interviews with international applicants who are strong candidates for admission.
+The Admissions Committee will arrange video conference interviews with international applicants who are strong candidates for admission.

 Do you pay travel expenses for domestic applicants invited for the campus visit?

 Yes, we cover the expense of travel, lodging, and some food during your visit.